 Things to Do in TCU-Westcliff

-Cheer on the TCU Horned Frogs as they play in Big 12 Conference games at Carter Stadium, Schollmaier Arena, and Lupton Baseball Stadium.
-Climb aboard a scaled-down locomotive for a ride on the Forest Park Miniature Railroad, which runs to and from Trinity Park all year long.
-Experience the frontier way of life first-hand through the interactive exhibits and experiences at Log Cabin Village.
-Go wild at Fort Worth Zoo, ranked among the top in the nation for its all-ages educational experiences and world-class exhibits.
-Sit down for a family meal at The Tavern, where you can order anything from Brisket Tacos to Beef Ribs.
-Try Tex-Mex favorites like mouthwatering fajitas or a Vegetable Quesadilla at Blue Goose Cantina.
-Or order some Fixe Biscuits or Brioche French Toast for brunch at Fixe Southern House.
+Cheer on the TCU Horned Frogs (NCAA D-I) as they play in Big 12 Conference games at Carter Stadium, Schollmaier Arena, and Lupton Baseball Stadium.
+Board the scaled-down train for a family ride to and from Trinity Park on the Forest Park Miniature Railroad.
+Experience frontier life first-hand through the interactive exhibits and experiences at Log Cabin Village.
+Visit world-class exhibits featuring animals like black bears, bonobos, jaguars, and more at the Fort Worth Zoo.
+Grab brunch items like Fixe Biscuits, Deviled Eggs, and Brioche French Toast at Fixe Southern House.
+Sit down for a family meal with dishes from Steak Tacos and Baby Back Ribs to Rigatoni at Tavern.
+Try great Tex-Mex in Fort Worth with mouthwatering Verde Enchiladas, Chicken Tortilla Soup, or a Vegetable Quesadilla at Blue Goose Cantina.
+Or savor vegan Mexican food like Soyrizo Tacos, Potato Nachos, and more at Belenty’s Love.

 - Home Price: $129,257 median purchase; $852 median monthly rent

 - Crime Rate: Safer than 51% of Texas cities